bombty/DOSPRESSO-App/replit.md

 DOSPRESSO is a web-based platform for Headquarter (HQ) staff to centralize and streamline coffee shop franchise operations.
 Its primary purpose is to monitor branches, assign and AI-verify tasks, track equipment health, manage training, and provide comprehensive support.
 The platform aims to enhance efficiency, ensure brand consistency across DOSPRESSO branches, and offers robust role-based access control tailored for the Turkish market.
 Key capabilities include unified fault management with QR integration, SLA monitoring, an AI-powered knowledge base, and a comprehensive Academy module for career progression, quizzes, and badge achievements, functioning as a complete Learning Management System (LMS) with full gamification, analytics, and certification capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+User requests Turkish language communication.

 ## System Architecture